casq/Jekyll/_posts/2023-02-02-Cloud-resume-challenge copy.markdown

 The steps are:

-- Fork Plainwhite in GitHub
+- Set up storage account in Azure and enable static website

-- Create Azure storage account and enable static website.
+- Create an Azure DevOps organisation and project

-- Create Azure DevOps project
+    - Apply for parallelism grant from MS
-    - Import code into Repo
+    - Import Jekyll code into repository
     - Add build.yml
     - Create Build pipeline
     - Create Release pipeline
-    - Enable CI/CD so build and release pipelines are run whenever code changes are committed
+- Sync code locally